zhesha/potassium/README.md

     what price for upgrade?
 - add elemental attacks
 - add magic scrolls
-need to create all effects for items
+- need to create all skills logic(10 done) need to create all effects for items
 // TODO getList
 - add jewels